 For Summer Orientation students with pending AP Calculus scores – Please note that College Board AP scores from the current year are not available to students until July, and are not reported electronically to UMBC until mid-to-late July, so we highly recommend that all students who are waiting for current year scores in AP Calculus AB or BC take the Math Placement test.
-Students with current-year AP Calculus exam scores pending who attend O&CS Days in June or July and choose not to take the Math Placement exam will be unable to register for math and science courses until those scores are reported.
+Students with current-year AP Calculus exam scores pending who have a virtual registration and advising appointment in June or July and choose not to take the Math Placement exam will be unable to register for math and science courses until those scores are reported.
 This delay will limit your ability to enroll in all major courses.
 Similar score reporting timelines exist for students who plan to use IB or CLEP scores in lieu of Math Placement.
 If your Math Placement score and your AP/IB/CLEP score give you different levels of course eligibility (e.g., your Math Placement score allows you to take Pre-Calculus, but the credit earned through AP Calculus qualifies you to take Calculus), UMBC will allow you to use the better of those two results.
-Students attending orientation after AP Tests have been sent should have access to their scores on the College Board website at the time of their appointment.
+Students attending their advising and registration appointment after AP Tests have been sent should have access to their scores on the College Board website at the time of their appointment.

 Transfer students from out of state community colleges and most four year colleges may need to have their Calculus-sequence coursework evaluated by the Department of Mathematics & Statistics before they are allowed to register for courses in science, engineering, computer science, and math.
 While you are waiting for an official evaluation, you may wish to take the Math Placement test in order to register for classes in a timely manner.

 If you feel that your previous Math coursework does not accurately reflect your skills in Algebra or Calculus, or if you have Calculus-based coursework left to complete and your most recent Calculus-sequence course was completed more than one year ago, you may wish to take the Math Placement test.